markNZed/processism-react-three/storyboard.md

 ### 9.4.3.
 Narration
 Traditionally, science has often portrayed the observer as a detached entity—a neutral party studying a system without influencing it.
 This perspective assumes we can fully understand a system from the outside, maintaining objectivity and independence.

-However, processism invites us to reconsider this notion.
+However, process philosophy invites us to reconsider this notion.
 In reality, the observer is never truly separate from the system they observe.
 Our observations are shaped by our perspectives, tools, language, and prior experiences—all part of the larger system.

 As we observe, we participate.
 Our choices about what to focus on, the questions we ask, and the interpretations we make all influence the system.
 In social contexts, the act of observation can change behaviors; in physics, measuring a system can alter its state.